-Village Bunds- As the village pond, or naadi, is used be the community for both bathing and drinking water, it is important to keep contaminants out of the water.
-As many villagers live near the naadi, there is a serious potential for household waste to seep into the naadi.
+Village Bunds- As the village pond, or naadi, is used by the community for both bathing and drinking water, it is important to keep contaminants out of the water.
+Since many villagers live near the naadi, there is a serious potential for household waste to seep into the naadi.
 In order to avoid contamination, GRAVIS works with villagers to plan and construct bunds around households to redirect unclean water away from the naadi.

 Toilets- As many villagers do not have bathing or toilet facilities they lack both privacy and sanitation.
 GRAVIS has begun building toilets which contain waste and allow villagers the privacy they deserve.

 Bio-Sand filters- This technology uses local materials to filter and clean drinking water.
-A concrete box about 1 m tall is filled with a layer of course gravel, finer gravel, and a larger layer of sand which filters the water.
+A concrete box about 1 m height is filled with a layer of coarse gravel, finer gravel, and a larger layer of sand which filters the water.
 Above is a liquid layer containing micro-organisms which consume pathogens in the water.
 On top is a diffuser which protects the filter contents when water is poured in for filtration.
 After the water passes through all these materials it flows out of a tube and into a sealed water storage unit.
 This technology costs between 500 and 1,000 rupees and our goal is to install a filter with every taanka and beri.

 Discussion with community members- As community members know their village best, GRAVIS always includes the knowledge and opinions of villagers before constructing.
 Community members are happy to be included in the discussion and offer wisdom and logistical knowledge to the project, without which projects would not be nearly as successful.
 For example, when a bund to redirect waste water from naadis is built, GRAVIS employees discuss with villagers the most appropriate placement and height of these bunds in order to suit the layout of the village.